Computing torsion for plane quartics without using height bounds: Preliminaries

+For a Zariski dense subset of divisor classes in~$J(\C)$, the representation described in the previous Subsection is of the shape~$-3P + E$ with~$E$ effective of degree~3.
+Indeed, by Riemann-Roch $h^0(D + 3P) \geq 1$, so~$m \leq 3$, while at the same time the space of divisor classes of the shape~$-mP + E$ with~$0 \leq m \leq 2$ and~$E$ effective of degree~$m$ has dimension at most~2 inside the 3-dimensional Jacobian.

-For most divisor classes in $J(\C)$, the representation described in the previous subsection would be of the shape $-3P + E$ with $E$ effective of degree 3.
-Our (potential) torsion points, being special points on the Jacobian, quite regularly have a representation with $m > -3$.
-When we are doing numerical computations on $J(\C)$, this often causes numerical instability for our algorithms.
-Luckily, there is an abundance of points on $J(\C)$ and therefore we can use the following alternative presentation for elements of $J(\C)$.
+Our (potential) torsion points, being special points on the Jacobian, quite regularly have a representation with~$m < 3$.
+When we are doing numerical computations on~$J(\C)$, this often causes numerical instability for our algorithms.
+Luckily, there is an abundance of points on~$J(\C)$ and therefore we can use the following alternative presentation for elements of~$J(\C)$.